iamjazzar/rosetta/README.md

 	```

 	the return value is a **HashSet<Locale>** of the detected locales.
 * * It may fail because even if you have a folder named **values-ar** it doesn't mean you have any resources there.
-If you have **values-ar** and you provide the **LanguageSwitcher** with a string that is not listed , or has the same characters in the same order then your locale will not be detected (i.e *nice* in US and *nice* in UK).
+If you have **values-ar** and you provide the **LanguageSwitcher** with a string that is not listed, or has the same characters in the same order then your locale will not be detected (i.e *nice* in US and *nice* in the UK).

 #### 3. Add a tab in your **activity_settings.xml**